AvyayAgarwal/TheWeatherApp/README.md

 A Node.js application that gives the current weather forecast of an inputted location.

 It uses Google Maps API and Dark Sky API to get location and weather information respectively.

-Key features incldude temperature automatically being shown in Celsius or Fahrenheit depending on the location inputted.
+Key features include temperature automatically being shown in Celsius or Fahrenheit depending on the units followed at that location.
+The application will also show national weather warnings if any have been issued.

 ## How to use: